Learn / Guides / SaaS startup guide

 can be used to secure a .com domain (if you can’t get the exact domain name, you can always add verbs to it like get[name], try[name], etc.)

-One thing you may want to remember is that, if your first brand name doesn’t work, you will have time to revisit it after you have an established product/market fit and a more long-term vision.
+One thing you may want to remember is that, if your first brand name doesn’t work, you will have time to revisit it (you can even use a brand name generator tool to get extra ideas) after you have an established product/market fit and a more long-term vision.

 Use emotions to connect with your customers

 When marketing your SaaS, you must be able to capture people’s attention in a few seconds and get them interested and wanting to know more.
 Branding that resonates with your customers’ needs, aspirations, and emotions helps you create a connection with them and build loyalty over time.

 You’re probably used to seeing positive, benefit-oriented imagery and copy that highlight the pleasure to be gained from a product, but don’t be afraid to try a different approach to see what works best for you.
 In 2016, Basecamp tripled their prices and changed their visuals to a cartoon of a customer with her hair on fire being chased by emails and notifications.
 It’s not your standard happy and reassuring messaging, so why did it work?